mattbryson/momentum-desktop-images/readme.md

 # Manual Run
-Once you have followed in installation instructions you can manually download the images with this command.
+Once you have followed the installation instructions you can manually download the images with this command.

     $ python ./sync_momentum.py